Ehesp/Chrome-Extension-Twitter-Bootstrap-3-Template/README.md

 1. Copy `manifest.json` to `manifest.json.prod`
 1. Copy `manifest.json.dev` to `manifest.json`

+# Design notes

+A lot of the modifications to Bootstrap is done by customizing the base bootstrap files via https://getbootstrap.com/customize.

+Upload the config.json file to get the current configuration, modify it as needed, download and copy the files into the project repo.

 # Boilerplate Content Follows, eventually can delete.

 # Chrome Extension Twitter Bootstrap 3 Template